Skip to Content

 Pin these low light indoor plants for later

-Admin note: This post first appeared on the blog in January of 2017.
-I have updated the post to add more plants, a printable shopping list and a video for you to enjoy.
+Admin note: This post about the best houseplants for low light first appeared on the blog in January of 2017.
+I have updated the post to add more plants, new photos, a printable shopping list and a video for you to enjoy.

 Yield: It's Happy Houseplant time!

-Shopping List for Low Light Indoor Plants
+Shopping List of the Best Indoor Plants for Low Light

 Print out this shopping list of lower light house plants.
 All of them will grow in medium to low light conditions.